navvewas/Brain-Transformation-with-No-Shared-Data/README.md

 # run training code
 python train_encoder.py 0 4 0 1 1 0 300 0
 ```
+The script print the mean, median,75 precentile and 90 precntile of per voxel correlation between the predicted encoded fMRI from an image and the measured fMRI of subject 4 from the GOD dataset.
 Once done, the weigths of the trained encoder can be found at the 'data/GOD_encoders' folder.